-Cats are hunters, and as a result, they explore the world with their paws.
-Cats who find a mouse need to bat it and touch it with their paws.
+Because cats are hunters, they explore the world with their paws.
+Think about it — cats who find a mouse need to bat it and touch it with their paws.
 In doing so, they learn about the mouse and ultimately determine that it’s safe to kill and eat it.
 And guess what?
 They catch and kill their prey with paws, too.

 Investigating new objects (with his paws) is also fun for your cat.
 If you’ve brought home something new, like a new candle, your cat will quickly identify the change in his environment and want to investigate.
 The same is true if you rearrange a room or clean up and make the home feel different.
-New objects in new positions are super fun for cats, and they’re bound to catch your cat’s attention.
+Your observant feline will probably be eager to explore, which could be a hands-on experience.

 You might not be giving your cat positive attention, but he probably doesn’t care.
-Try to quietly watch your cat the next time that he knocks things over.
-See if he’s looking over to you for attention.
+Try to watch your cat quietly the next time that he knocks things over.
+See if he’s looking over at you for attention.

-First, if you know your cat likes to knock things over, secure your breakables out of your cat’s reach.
-You might put them into a display cabinet, store them on shelves out of your cat’s reach, and even put them in a room that your cat doesn’t have access to.
+First, if you know your cat likes to knock things over, secure your breakables out of your feline’s reach.
+You might put them into a display cabinet, store them on shelves your cat can’t climb to, or even put them in a room that your cat doesn’t have access to.

 Next, try to understand what’s motivating your cat to knock things over.
 If your cat is bored, he’s likely performing this behavior because he’s looking for something to do.
 Buying more cat toys, spending time playing with your cat daily, and even getting some electronic cat toys that engage with your cat on their own can help to break up this boredom.
 You might also consider options like getting your cat a window seat or building him a patio (or “catio,” if you will).

-With time and some vigilance, you may be able to reduce the number of items that your cat knocks over, but this isn’t guaranteed.
-Remember that cats may knock things over in an effort to explore them, which is a natural behavior.
+With time and some vigilance, you may be able to reduce the number of items that your cat knocks over.
+Remember, though, that cats may knock things over in an effort to explore them.
+This is natural!
 Sometimes, the best thing that you can do is to make sure that your belongings are protected and out of your cat’s reach.
 Keep surfaces clear and avoid items that could harm your cat if he gets a hold of them, like breakable glass objects or lit candles.
 If you need to keep items out, keep them well away from the surface edge.
+Good luck!